ZiadMansourM/docker-private-registry/README.md

 ✅ The ```SUCCESS``` file, confirms that its the same custom ubuntu based image I create and pushed.

 ## ➕ ToDo:
-- [ ] Test docker-registry first proposed sollution - [link](https://stackoverflow.com/questions/25436742/how-to-delete-images-from-a-private-docker-registry).
+- [ ] Test delete images from the docker-private-registry - [link](https://stackoverflow.com/questions/25436742/how-to-delete-images-from-a-private-docker-registry).
 - [ ] Create a github action workflow that runs a bash script using [schedule](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).
 - [ ] See if docker swarm can by any means manage / manipulate stored images on local nodes.
 So, we can put a plan to clean them.